 Using specialized drills and techniques makes it possible to drill into hard material such as petrified wood.
 Cool the stone and prevent dust from forming.
 Drilling petrified wood is hard.
 Remember to run the machine slowly and get the up-and-down action.
 Do not force the cutting.
 If you do, the project dulls the bit much quicker

 Use a wet saw that accommodates the size and thickness of your petrified wood log.
 You can also use motorized or large-scale rock cutters with diamond blade saws.
 Position your wet saw to accommodate the heavy load of petrified wood.

 Selecting the right piece of wood

-The value of petrified wood is by several factors, including size, and natural beauty.
+The value of petrified wood has several factors, including size and natural beauty.
 Familiarize yourself with these factors before you get one to ensure you choose a valuable piece for beautiful projects.

 Consider size before you select a piece of wood.
 The size determines the price of petrified wood.
 Small pieces of petrified wood are popular and have been mass-produced and polished without expertise.
 In contrast, large specimens are rarer and more valuable.